owlike/genson/website/Documentation/UserGuide.md

 layout: default
 menu: true
 jumbotron: true
-quick-overview: The User Guide guide gives an overview of Genson and its main features that can be enable via configuration.
+quick-overview: The User Guide guide introduces Gensons main components and some features that can be enabled via configuration.
 After reading it you should be able to do address most of your use cases.
 ---

 ##Overview